Haseebullah-Shaikh-official/2303-capstone-group-E-outcome-predictions/README.md

 docker compsoe file is created by Haseebullah and Hamza Asim (together) frequent updates are made due to changes in services

+### Transformation approach 01 : Responsible persons and there task
+Huzaifa Waseem, Hammad Irshad, Humza Moen has separately worked on transformation approach 01.
+Haseebullah has added the scheduler
+Haseebullah has refactored the code and fixed the pre-commits.

 ### Transformation approach 02 : Responsible persons and there task
 Hammad Irshad has implemented the overall transformation approach 02.
 Humza Asim has replaced the aps scheduler.